ajaysureshcodes/ice-4131-labs/lab4/README.md

 A small example application and the steps to parallelising it with `pthread` is available in [`lab4/pthread-example`](./pthread-example/).
 We will however continue editing files within `lab3/SimpleRayTracing`.

-1. You should edit `src/main-pthread.cxx`.
-You can copy the contents of `main.cxx` into `src/main-pthreads.cxx`, but be careful, there is some code in this file to help you with the command line.
+1. You should edit `src/main-pthreads.cxx`.
+You can copy the contents of `main.cxx` into `src/main-pthreads.cxx`.

    - Compile.
    - Test.